“Waking up to who you are requires letting go of who you imagine yourself to be.” ~ Alan Watts

 Mismanaging reality-expectation conflicts can cause more than hurt feelings!

 Champions train for years in handling disappointment and other negative emotions when things do not go their way.
-Baseball professionals know that hitting is a game of managing failure.
-The greatest hitters fail 70% of the time.
+Network professionals know that success is a game of managing failure.
+The greatest performers fail 70% of the time.
 They are tolerant.
-The best pro golfers only make 25-35% of all of their birdie opportunities.
 They are tolerant.
-Pro poker players fold 60-65% of the time, while keeping their “table cool” and stoic demeanor.
 They do not panic and sweat the bad hands they are dealt.
-They are tolerant.
 Successful pro athletes know that negative reactions to unexpected reality always come back to haunt them.
 Successful marketing professionals stay in the game to win the game.

-Self-awareness is crucial at the moment reality does not meet your expectation.
+Self-awareness is crucial at that moment when reality does not meet your expectation.

 When things do not go your way, arm yourself with the instant ability to reduce your breathing per minute by 30-40%.
 As you read this article, you are probably breathing 15-17 breaths per minute.
 When you are under stress from conflict your breathing increases to over 20 breaths per minute.
 This is as opposed to 6-8 breaths when you are in the “Zone” or “Peak Performance” mode.